• Book Reviews

 Bottling Fragile Moments

 The first time I watched the 2020 remake of Rebecca and heard James deliver this quote, it felt like I was hearing it for the first time.
-It hit me so hard because I can recall using the idea of bottling time in my past.
+It hit me so hard because I can recall using the idea of bottling time.

 I’m sure the idea had been planted in my mind over the years from watching the 1940 film and reading the book, but in that moment, it was like truly hearing the words for the first time and seeing myself in them.
 The way she whispers never forget it—that desperate longing to hold onto something fleeting, thrilling, yet still so uncertain—felt painfully real.